-One of the most important Hindu festivals, and a major event in Malaysia’s cultural calendar, Thaipusam is dedicated to Lord Muruga and symbolises the triumph of good over evil.
-This year it falls on 31st January, and if you’re visiting Kuala Lumpur during this time, make sure to fit in a day at Batu Caves, where the country’s biggest Thaipusam celebration takes place where a whopping 1.6 million attendees are expected.
-Your first Thaipuisam at Batu Caves?
-Read this before you go.
+One of the most important Hindu festivals, and a major event in Malaysia’s cultural calendar, Thaipusam symbolises the triumph of good over evil.
+This year, it falls on 5 February, and if you’re visiting KL during this time, make sure to fit in a day at Batu Caves, where the country’s biggest Thaipusam celebration takes place.
+If it’s your first Thaipuisam at Batu Caves, read this before you go.

 Why Batu Caves?